layerdbiz/template/instructo.md

 This is the task you will work on:

 <task>
+# Create a new remote function using query

-i need you to create a new svelte organism component for a custom html email signature called `<Email />` to be used inside the #apps/site/src/routes/(company)/[emails]/page.svelte file. the purpose is for the internal team to easily see a preview of the html email and the html code of the html for them to copy/paste into there email client to have uniform html email signatures. the "Preview" and "Code" should be button tabs the user can click on and it will display the preview or code for the user (preview is default).
-You should NOT create any new components for this and instead use the components that are already available (e.g. link, button, nav, etc.).
-The only component you can create is the `<Email>` component inside the organisms folder and import it in where needed.
-The location where this will be used is in `#apps/site/src/routes/(company)/[emails]` route.
-We need to populate the navigation in a sidebar for getting to each of the emails e.g.:
+i've created 2 new svelte component `<Preview>` and `<Email>` for a custom html email signature called to be used inside the #apps/site/src/routes/(company)/[emails]/page.svelte file. the purpose is for the internal team to easily see a preview of the html email and the html code of the html for them to copy/paste into there email client to have uniform html email signatures.
+Let's The location where this will be used is in `#apps/site/src/routes/(company)/[emails]` route.
+We need to populate the navigation i've already create in the #apps/site/src/routes/(company)/+layout.svelte based on the json data e.g.

 ```markdown
 Emails